Click to toggle navigation menu.

 Network security liability

-If a security failure at your business results in harm to a third party, such as a client whose systems are infected through a connection to your network, network security liability coverage responds to claims arising from that harm.
+If a security failure at your business results in harm to a third party (such as a client whose systems are infected through a connection to your network), network security liability coverage responds to claims arising from that harm.
+This is a particularly important coverage line for MSPs, MSSPs, and any business that manages or connects to client systems.

 What Cyber Insurance Does Not Cover

 Understanding what cyber insurance excludes is just as important as understanding what it covers.
-The most common exclusions to know about are:
+The most significant exclusions to know about:

 War and nation-state attacks

 Most cyber policies exclude losses caused by acts of war or cyberattacks attributed to nation-state actors.
 This exclusion has become more significant as state-sponsored attacks have increased and carriers have tightened the language around it.
-For a current breakdown of how war exclusions apply and what they mean for businesses, see our post on the Iran conflict, cyber insurance, and the war exclusion.
+For a current breakdown of how war exclusions apply and what they mean for businesses, see our post on the war exclusion in cyber insurance.

 Intentional acts

 Coverage does not apply to cyber incidents that are deliberately caused by the insured or by employees acting with intent to cause harm.
-Insider threats that involve intentional data theft by an employee, for example, are typically covered under a crime or fidelity policy rather than a cyber policy.
+Insider threats that involve intentional data theft by an employee are typically covered under a crime or fidelity policy rather than a cyber policy.
+See our post on insider risk and cyber insurance for a full breakdown of how these coverages interact.

 Prior known incidents